 Each lot will have direct access to Davidson Street, with individual driveways providing safe and convenient vehicle movement.
 The development includes enclosed garages for resident parking, with additional space for visitor vehicles.
-The proposed parking arrangements comply with Council requirements for Dwelling Houses, ensuring sufficient off-street parking is available.
+The proposed parking arrangements comply with Council requirements for a Dual Occupancy, ensuring sufficient off-street parking is available.

 The design of the dwellings carefully incorporates garage doors in a discreet manner, ensuring they do not dominate the streetscape or detract from the architectural appeal of the development.
 As a result, the development maintains a high-quality, visually appealing frontage, reinforcing the sense of separate and distinct dwellings rather than a garage-focused streetscape.
+Image 2 below is provided as an example from the supplier 'Knotwood Stunning Aluminium'.